lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "expressions": expressions
 }
 ```
-* loopTimes: Required number.
+* `loopTimes`: Required number.
 It will be evaluated in runtime to get a variable or a Entity's field to iterate over expressions as many times as it is results
-* loopCounterVariableName: Required String.
+* `loopCounterVariableName`: Required String.
 It will be the temporary variable that will hold the current state of the loop
-* expressions: Required expressions object.
+* `expressions`: Required expressions object.
 These expressions will be evaluated for each value from iterateOverField field

-x

-x